MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/manage-availability-group.md

 ---
-title: Always On availability groups inventory and status (preview)
+title: Always On availability groups inventory and status
 description: Describes how to view Always On availability groups and their status in Azure portal
 author: AbdullahMSFT
 ms.author: amamun